 Update: May 2016

 It looks like the scammers behind the Cannes Independent Film Festival may have given up on the idea.
 The website is no longer live and there hasn't been any word on the event since 2015.
 This is great news for filmmakers, but it pays to maintain a skeptical eye when it comes to coat-tail events which take place in Cannes during the festival.

 Remember, aside from the Festival de Cannes, the only other 'official' events are: Quinzaine des Réalisateurs (Directors' Fortnight), Semaine de la Critique (International Critics' Week), and L'ACiD (Association of French Independent Film Distributors).

-The Marché du Film is of course also official, as is it's side-bar, the Short Film Corner, but there is no prestige in being part of these events - they are simply marketplaces for buying and selling films.
-Any coat-tail event which claims to be associated with either is a scam.
+The Marché du Film is of course also official, as are its side-bars, the Short Film Corner, Frontières, NEXT, and the Doc Corner, but there is no prestige in being part of these events.
+They are simply marketplaces for buying and selling films.

 Find Out More >